jedisct1/zigly/README.md

 By default, responses are left as-is.
 Which means that if compression (`Content-Encoding`) was accepted by the client, the response can be compressed.

-Calling `setAutoDecompressResponse(true)` on a `Request` object configures the Compute@Edge runtime to decompress gzip-encoded responses before streaming them to the application.
+Calling `setAutoDecompressResponse(true)` on a `Request` object configures the Fastly Compute runtime to decompress gzip-encoded responses before streaming them to the application.

 #### Dictionaries